-Fig.1 Location of Deniyaya GN division
+Fig. 1 Location of Deniyaya GN division

-Management style of Sri Lanka tea industry are classified into three; RPC (Regional Plantation Companies=semi-governmental estate), PE Companies=semi-governmental estate), PE (private estate), and Farmer.
+Management style of Sri Lanka tea industry are classified into three; RPC (Regional Plantation Companies=semi-governmental estate), PE (private estate), and Farmer.
 Survey was conducted in the villages and estates around Deniyaya GN division.
 Kiriweldola is one of near Deniyaya is the second lowest GN division in Matara District.
-Primary sample size is 302 housing units which composed of 103 households at 5 Semi-Governmental Estates, 100 households at 22 Private estates, and 99 households at individual farms.
+Primary sample size is 302 housing units which composed of 103 households at 5 RPC estates, 100 households at 22 private estates, and 99 households at individual farms.